SnaffCon/Snaffler/README.md

                                      # MatchType" naming scheme, but you can call it "Stinky" if you want. ¯\_(ツ)_/¯
 MatchAction = "Discard" # What to do with things that match the rule.
 In this case, we want to discard anything that matches this rule.
                         # Valid options include: Snaffle (keep), Discard, Relay (example of this below), and CheckForKeys (example below).
-RuleOrder = 0 # Within each EnumerationScope we tell Snaffler what order to run the rules in.
-              # You generally want to put simpler rules first, followed by complex multi-step ones.
 MatchLocation = "FilePath" # What part of the file/dir/share to look at to check for a match.
 In this case we're looking at the whole path.
                            # Valid options include: ShareName, FilePath, FileName, FileExtension, FileContentAsString, FileContentAsBytes,
                            # although obviously not all of these will apply in all EnumerationScopes.